 While the prospect of scoring a cheap or free used hot tub is very enticing, the reality is that it takes a great deal of scrutiny to ensure you don’t get a junker.
 Save yourself from disaster by shopping around, inspecting prospective used tubs carefully, and keeping your options open.
-Sometimes you can even find a better price on a new hot tub that includes a warranty, filter, and a startup chemical kit.
+Sometimes you can even find a better price on a new hot tub that includes a warranty, filter, cover, and a startup chemical kit.